Land Availability Poses Challenges for Expanding Renewable Energy Capacity in Europe, McKinsey Analysis Shows

 Credit: BayWa r.e.

-The report reveals that meeting the additional renewable energy capacity requirements by 2040 in , , and alone would impact an area equivalent to the size of Belgium, ranging from 23,000 to 35,000 square kilometers.
-These estimates highlight the substantial land requirements for wind and solar energy, which are projected to contribute more than 90% of the targeted capacity.
+The report reveals that meeting the additional renewable energy capacity requirements by 2040 in , Germany, and Italy alone would impact an area equivalent to the size of Belgium, ranging from 23,000 to 35,000 square kilometers.
+These estimates highlight the substantial land requirements for wind and energy, which are projected to contribute more than 90% of the targeted capacity.

 See also: New Research Project Explores the Potential of Agrivoltaic to Combine Crop and Solar Energy Production

 McKinsey points out that apart from technical suitability, a significant portion of land in Europe cannot be utilized due to strict regulations and environmental restrictions.
-For instance, only 9% of available land in Germany is deemed suitable for wind energy, while less than 1% of the land in Italy is suitable for solar (PV) projects without limitations.
+For instance, only 9% of available land in Germany is deemed suitable for , while less than 1% of the land in Italy is suitable for solar photovoltaic (PV) projects without limitations.

 The report highlights the considerable variations in regulatory constraints across Europe, including within countries, which can lead to tensions between different regions.
 McKinsey's analysis reveals that in Germany, technical, regulatory, and environmental limitations reduce the potentially available land for wind energy by 82%.
 The primary factor contributing to this reduction (nearly 60%) is the regulatory rules regarding the proximity to settlements and infrastructure for onshore wind projects.